 - Use soap suds and ammonia for green, blue-green stains (from copper or acid water), then rinse.

-- For red, reddish brown (from rust or iron), use paste of cream of tartar and water, let dry, then rinse.
+- For red or reddish-brown (from rust or iron), use a paste of cream of tartar and water; let it dry, then rinse.

 Using a water softener is the best way to remove hard water permanently.
-It is a whole-house filtration system that takes minerals out of the water before it goes through your pipes, and this prevents hard water stains so that your plumbing fixtures remain in good condition.
+It is a whole-house filtration system that removes minerals from the water before it passes through your pipes, preventing hard-water stains and keeping your plumbing fixtures in good condition.

 How Does Hard Water Impact Your Bathroom Material and Fixture Selections?